-SECURITIES SOLD SHORT SHARES % OF NET ASSETS FAIR VALUE
+SECURITIES SOLD SHORT % OF NET ASSETS FAIR VALUE

 COMMON STOCKS

-United States ф
+United States

-Technology IBM \$
+Technology \$

+IBM

 Other

-Total United States (proceeds \$)
+Total United States (proceeds \$

 Italy

-Total Italy (proceeds \$)
+Total Italy (proceeds \$

-TOTAL SECURITIES SOLD SHORT (proceeds \$ partner Advisors No of \$
+TOTAL SECURITIES SOLD SHORT (proceeds \$ ) \$

-Expiration No. of Fair
+EXPIRATION NO. OF FAIR

-FUTURES CONTRACTS Dates Contracts Value
+FUTURES CONTRACTS DATES CONTRACTS VALUE

-ountin bacs
+Financial (5.2%)

-Financial (5.2%) Eurodollar (5.2%) \$
+Eurodollar (5.2%) \$

 Indices (2.4%) S&P (2.4%)

 TOTAL FUTURES CONTRACTS \$

-Sample Master Fund, Ltd. (the "Fund") is a mutual fund company incorporated with limited liability under the laws of on, 20XX.
-The Fund was formed for the purpose of investing in securities as a master fund for , a mutual fund company incorporated under the laws of (the "Offshore Fund") and a partnership organized in the State of (the "Partnership"), collectively referred to as the "Feeder Funds".
-Under the master-feeder structure, the shareholders invest all of their assets in the Fund.
-At December 31, 20 the Offshore Fund and the Partnership have % and % interests in the Fund, respectively.
-The Fund's investment objective is to provide a superior rate of return through astrategy of trading every day while maintaining core positions.
-The fund invests principally in (Use confidential offering memorandum for wording.) acts as custodian for the Fund's listed securities and options serves as the Administrator of the Fund (the "Administrator") and the Offshore Fund pursuant to an Administration Agreement. (the "Investment Manager") has been appointed and is responsible for the investment program of the Fund and Feeder Funds. $\sim c^{0}$ The Directors of the Fund are and (If applicable) The Fund is registered as a Commodity Pool under the rules of the Commodity Futures Trading Commission ("CFTC") because of its investments in registered Commodity Pools
+• mutual fund company incorporated with limited liability investing in securit tias as a master fund for , 20XX.
+The Fund was formed for the purpose of 1 41 1 £ les as a master fund for , a mutual fund company incorporated nd") and a partnership organized in the under the laws of (the Offshore Fur a partnership organized in the State of (the "Partnership"), colle ectively referred to as the "Feeder Funds".
+X the Offshore Fund and t areholders invest all of their assets in the Fund.
+At the Partnership have % and % interests in the trading every day v ment objective is to provide while maintaining core pos ag memorandum for wording le a superior rate of return through astrategy of sitions.
+The fund invests principally in (Use ing.) acts as custodian for the Fund's listed securities and options serves as the or") and the Offshore Fund pursuant to an Administration Agreement. ) evestment Manager") has and and Feeder Funds. been appointed and is responsible for the investment The Directors of th e Fund are and e e ommodity Pool under the rules of the Commodity Futures

 The accompanying financial statements are expressed in United States (U.S.) dollars and presented in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The Fund is considered an investment company under U.S. GAAP and follows accounting and reporting guidance in the Financial Accounting Standards Board Accounting Standards Codification ("ASC") 946, "Financial Services - Investment Companies".